symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 3. Is the namespace available?
 Try to register it before someone else does it!
 Announce a :ref:`NamespaceRegistrationTransaction<namespace-registration-transaction>` with the chosen name and renting duration expressed in blocks.

 .. note:: A new block completes every ``15`` seconds on average.
-You will have to renew your namespace before it expires.
+Also, the maximum duration you can register a namespace for is ``a year``.

 .. example-code::